explodinglabs/iko/COMMANDS.md

 ### create-function

-Defines a new function.
+Define a new function.

 ```sh
 create-function <function>
 ```

-For example, to create a function named `create_user` in the `api` schema:
+For example, to create a function named `create_user`:

 ```sh
 create-function create_user